 However, the school recognises that a request for a Statutory Assessment does not inevitably lead to a Statement now known as Education, Health and Social Care Plan (EHCP).

 An EHCP will include details of learning outcomes for the student.
 These are used to develop targets that are:

 • Matched to the longer-term objectives set in the EHCP

 • Delivered by the subject teacher with appropriate additional support where specified

 Statements must be reviewed annually.
-The LA will inform the Principal at the beginning of each term of the students requiring reviews.
+The LA will inform the Headteacher at the beginning of each term of the students requiring reviews.
 The SENCo will organise these reviews and invite:

 • The student’s parent(s)/carer(s)